Become Catholic!

 • Spiritual reading

-Is the RCIA for me?
+Is the OCIA for me?

 1. Those who are not baptized.

-2. Those who were baptized into another Christian denomination and wish to enter into full communion with the Catholic Church.
+1. Those who were baptized into another Christian denomination and wish to enter into full communion with the Catholic Church.

-3. Baptized Catholics who were never formed in the Catholic faith and have not completed their initiation; that is, who have never received the sacraments of Confirmation or Eucharist.
+have not completed their initiation; that is, who have never received

-How does the RCIA work?
+How does OCIA work?

 1. The Inquiry or Precatechumenate

-2. The Catechumenate
+1. The Catechumenate

-3. The Lenten period of Purification and Enlightenment
+1. The Lenten period of Purification and Enlightenment

-4. Mystagogy or a time of deeper understanding of the “mysteries”
+1. Mystagogy or a time of deeper understanding of the “mysteries”

-The RCIA: a Journey, not a Program!
+The OCIA: a Journey, not a Program!

-The Rite of Christian Initiation of Adults (RCIA) is the normal way for unbaptized persons and those who have been baptized in another Christian tradition to become a Catholic, through a process of discerning and ritualizing the stages of gradual conversion.
-The rite of Christian initiation is designed for adults (and children of catechetical age) who, after hearing the mystery of Christ proclaimed, consciously and freely seek the living God and enter the way of faith and conversion as the Holy Spirit opens their hearts.
+The Order of Christian Initiation of Adults (OCIA) is the normal way for unbaptized persons and those who have been baptized in another Christian tradition to become a Catholic, through a process of discerning and ritualizing the stages of gradual conversion.
+The order of Christian initiation is designed for adults (and children of catechetical age) who, after hearing the mystery of Christ proclaimed, consciously and freely seek the living God and enter the way of faith and conversion as the Holy Spirit opens their hearts.
 By God’s help, they will be strengthened spiritually during their preparation and at the proper time will receive the sacraments fruitfully.

-For the Unbaptized, the RCIA gradually uncovers the story of God’s salvation for all; the mystery of Jesus’ life, death and resurrection; and the workings of the Holy Spirit as revealed in the beliefs, sacramental life and spiritual practices of the Catholic Church.
+For the Unbaptized, the OCIA gradually uncovers the story of God’s salvation for all; the mystery of Jesus’ life, death and resurrection; and the workings of the Holy Spirit as revealed in the beliefs, sacramental life and spiritual practices of the Catholic Church.
 The initiation of catechumens is a gradual process that takes place within the community of the faithful and in accordance with the Church’s liturgical year.
 Together with the catechumens, the faithful reflect upon the value of the paschal mystery, renew their own conversion, and by their example lead the catechumens to obey the Holy Spirit more generously.

 FREE eBook!
 The Faith Of Our Fathers